BUBBLE

 Construction begins, tests underway

-Slowly but surely, BUBBLE1 is emerging.
-Every subsystem is productively planning, building, coding and testing.
+Slowly but surely, BUBBLE 1 is taking shape.
+Each subsystem is actively planning, building, coding, and testing.

 January 2019